FransiskusAgapa/Color-Shout/README.md

 # Color Shout
-## Simple web-based app to make learning color exciting and engaging for kids.
+## Simple Web-Based App to Make Learning Color Exciting and Engaging for Kids.